rustyy/ecoflow-api-playground/README.md

 Note: Only 10 clients are allowed to connect, further requests are blocked.

-After .env-file is ready, run `npm run mqtt`.
+After .env-file is ready, run one of the following scripts:

-This will request all devices bound to your ecoflow account and subscribes to the quota-topic for each device.
+- `npm run example:mqtt-basic` - This will request all devices bound to your ecoflow account and subscribes to the quota-topic for each device.
+- `npm run example:mqtt-custom-client` - run the poc for custom client